-In 1989, Deborah Louis began her career in education.
-Until the fall of 2006 Deborah taught On-Level, Pre-AP, and AP English to middle school, freshman, sophomore, junior, and senior students of diverse ethnicity with a variety of learning styles.
-Over the course of fifteen years as a classroom teacher Deborah also held the following positions:
+In 1989, I began my career in education as a high school teacher.
+Until the fall of 2006, I taught On-Level, Pre-AP, and AP English to freshman, sophomore, junior, and senior students of diverse ethnicity with a variety of learning styles.
+Over the course of fifteen years as a classroom teacher, I also had the opportunity to work with great colleagues in the following positions:

 - English Vertical Team Coordinator

 Next to being in a classroom full of students or teachers, I most love developing programs, coordinating workshops and institutes, and modeling effective lessons in the classroom.